Building Firefox On macOS¶

 Disk Space: At least 30GB of free disk space.

-Operating System: macOS 10.12 or later.
+Operating System: macOS - most recent or prior release.
 It is advisable to upgrade to the latest “point” release.
+See Supported Build Hosts for more information.

 1. System preparation¶